groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

 ### Convert PDF to JPG

-PDF to JPG conversion is another one popular use case and the code snippet for it is similar to what was described before.
-The only difference is the otput image files extension and `ImageConvertOptions.Format` that should be set to `ImageFileType.Jpg`:
+The PDF to JPG conversion is another popular use case and the code snippet for it is similar to what was described before.
+The only difference is the output image files extension and that the `ImageFileType.Jpg` argument should be passed to the `setFormat` method:

 ```java
 // Load the source PDF file